-The purpose of this policy is to outline how the Department of Family and Community Services (FACS) manages antisocial behaviour in public housing tenancies.
+The purpose of this policy is to outline how the Department of Communities and Justice (DCJ) manages antisocial behaviour.

-This policy applies to all tenancies managed by FACS including Aboriginal Housing Office tenancies.
+This policy applies to all tenancies managed by DCJ, including Aboriginal Housing Office tenancies.

 3. Policy statement

-Antisocial or illegal behaviour puts the safety of neighbours at risk and impacts negatively on the local community.
+Antisocial or illegal behaviour puts the safety of others at risk and impacts negatively on the local community.
 Antisocial behaviour is a problem that affects and damages communities.

-This policy aims to balance the responsibilities of tenants, the rights of their neighbours in social housing, private residents and the broader community with the need to support tenants to sustain their public housing tenancies.
+This policy aims to balance the responsibilities of tenants, the rights of their neighbours in social housing, private residents, DCJ staff and associates (which includes consultants and contractors and staff of community housing providers participating in Housing Pathways) and the broader community with the need to support tenants to sustain their public housing tenancies.

 Definition of antisocial behaviour

-Antisocial behaviour is behaviour which disturbs the peace, comfort or privacy of other tenants or neighbours or the surrounding community which results in a breach of the tenancy agreement under the provisions of the Residential Tenancies Act 2010.
+Antisocial behaviour is behaviour which disturbs the peace, comfort or privacy of other tenants or neighbours or the surrounding community or DCJ staff and/or associates which results in a breach of the tenancy agreement under the provisions of the Residential Tenancies Act 2010.

 Categories of antisocial behaviour

-FACS will encourage tenants to resolve neighbourhood problems themselves, or with the assistance of mediation services.
-FACS will refer tenants to Community Justice Centres for assistance when appropriate and where the parties agree to attend.
+DCJ will encourage tenants to resolve neighbourhood problems themselves, or with the assistance of mediation services.
+DCJ will refer tenants to Community Justice Centres for assistance when appropriate and where the parties agree to attend.

-Types of antisocial behaviour that FACS manages may include criminal and illegal activities, physical violence, harassment, and other inappropriate actions by tenants, other household occupants and visitors that cause deliberate or reckless damage to a FACS property or place the safety of others at risk.
+Types of antisocial behaviour that DCJ manages may include criminal and illegal activities, physical violence, harassment, and other inappropriate actions by tenants, other household occupants and visitors that cause deliberate or reckless damage to a DCJ property or place the safety of others at risk.

 Action may be taken against the tenant for any substantiated antisocial behaviour caused by them, any household occupants or other visitors.

-It is not the role of FACS to carry out criminal investigations.
+It is not the role of DCJ to carry out criminal investigations.
 Such investigations are the responsibility of the NSW Police.